Character Preservation Overlay Districts

 A Historic Overlay District is a zoning overlay district more specifically crafted for preservation of neighborhoods with identified historic assets.
 This is accomplished through a design review process that prioritizes preservation of historic building features and overall external appearance.
-Regulations associated with an HOD are largely concerned with changes to the external portion of the building and property such as building materials, landscaping, and architectural features.
+Regulations associated with an HOD are largely concerned with changes to the external portion of the building and property such as building materials, landscape features, architectural features, additions.

 There are two types of HOD:

-- General HOD (HOD-G) regulates 100 percent of all exterior changes.
+- General HOD (HOD-G) regulates 100 percent of all exterior changes; and,

-- Streetside HOD (HOD-S) only regulates what can be seen from the street (as defined in the Unified Development Ordinance [UDO] and explained in the “What is typically regulated?” section of this brochure).
+- Streetside HOD (HOD-S) only regulates what can be seen from the street (as defined in the Unified Development Ordinance [UDO] and explained in the “What is typically regulated?” section of this page).